jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/cross/README.md

 We're going to use Docker to set up a container that will compile all the tools for cross-compiling ROS and all of its dependencies.
 Go to https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository to install it for your Linux distribution.

+Please make sure you meet the prerequisites at https://docs.docker.com/engine/install/ubuntu/#prerequisites

+Also, when you verify that the Docker Engine installation is successful by running the hello-world image, it is recommended to add `-rm` option like `sudo docker run --rm hello-world`.

 1. Add your user to docker group
 ```
 $ sudo usermod -aG docker $USER